-Transport in London can be affordable and even fun with cheap travel options to suit everyone.
-Whizz around on Santander Cycles, see the sights from London buses or hop on an off-peak Tube using an Oyster card.
+Transport in London can be affordable, quicker and easier with cheap travel options to suit everyone.
+Whizz around on a Santander Cycle, see the sights from London buses or make use of off-peak London Underground fares using an Oyster or contactless card.

 Walking routes that are quicker (and cheaper) than the Tube